 Paramecia are also good landlords – Endosymbiotic relationship and Endosymbionts

-However, some species of paramecium (for example, Paramecium bursaria and Paramecium chlorelligerum) allow green algae (called Zoochlorella or Chlorella) living inside its cytoplasm and provide the paramecium cell (the host) with nutrients produced by photosynthesis.
-At the same time, paramecium provides the algae with movement and protection, as well as carbon dioxide and nitrogen components which are needed for photosynthesis.
+However, some species of paramecium (for example, Paramecium bursaria and Paramecium chlorelligerum) allow green algae (called Zoochlorella or Chlorella) to live inside its cytoplasm and provide the paramecium cell (the host) with nutrients produced by photosynthesis.
+At the same time, paramecium provides the algae with movement and protection, as well as carbon dioxide and nitrogen components that are needed for photosynthesis.
 This mutualistic relationship between paramecium and algae calls “endosymbiotic relationship”.

 [In this video] Paramecium bursaria.
 40x-600x.
 Darkfield, ploarized light.